sigzugern/Lab-5/README.md

 This type of machine learning problem is called a **multi-class classification** problem and is **supervised machine learning**.
 We will use the XGBoost library to train a model to predict the class of a galaxy based on its features.

-We will be introducing the following concepts:
+We will be working with the following concepts:
+* XGBoost
+* Classification
 * F1 score
 * Cross-validation
 * Confusion matrix
 * Feature importance
 * Hyperparameter optimization with Optuna

+## XGBoost

+XGBoost is a machine learning library that implements gradient boosted decision trees.
+It is a very popular library for machine learning competitions and is often used as a baseline model.
+It is also very fast and scalable, making it a good choice for large datasets.
+It is the go-to for tabular datasets, like this one.

+## Classification

+Classification is a type of supervised machine learning.
+In classification, we have a set of data points, each with a set of features.
+Each data point belongs to a class.
+We want to train a model that can predict the class of a data point based on its features.
+In this lab, we will be predicting the class of a object in the sky based on its features.

 ## F1 Score